Cyber-Duck/Silverstripe-Google-Tag-Manager/README.md

 <script>dataLayer = [{'key' : 'value'}];</script>
 ```

-### Pushing an ecomerce transaction to the data layer
+### Pushing an ecommerce transaction to the data layer

 Create 2 arrays; one containing the transaction fields and another containing your products.
-Call the purchase method first and inject your order fields then loop through your products and add each using the purchaseItem method.
+Call the purchase method first and inject your order fields.
+Loop through your products and inject each individual product array into the purchaseItem method.
+The array keys should correspond to the Google ecommerce fields brand, price, category etc.

 ```php
 $order = array(